pad29/RakutenProblems/README.md

 * wikiindex.py : a helper module used by wikiprocess.py
 * categoryprocess.py : loads wikipedia categories
 * create_embedding_index.py : creates an embedding index for wikipedia titles
-* test_*.py : tests for the various files above, which also show how to query the dbs and embedding index
+* test_*.py : tests for the various files above, which also show how to query the dbs and embedding index.
+Test require pytest to be installed.
+Some test files can be run directly to print out raw data for examination.